Wound care center in Idaho Falls, Idaho

 How does a hyperbaric chamber work?

-Patients receive hyperbaric oxygen therapy in a hyperbaric chamber, an area that is completely sealed off to outside air.
-Once the chamber is air-tight, the air pressure is slowly raised.
-This allows your lungs to take in much more oxygen than usual, and your body uses the extra oxygen is to heal tissue and fight infections.
+Once a patient has entered the chamber, and it is air-tight, the air pressure slowly rises, allowing your lungs to take in more oxygen than usual.
+Once this happens, your body uses the extra oxygen is to heal tissue and fight infections.

 Candidates for hyperbaric oxygen therapy